dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/document-normalizer-normalizing.md

 **Parameters**

-`[in]  buffer`: The memory buffer containing image pixels in defined format.
+`[in]  buffer` The memory buffer containing image pixels in defined format.

 **Return Value**